CitrusSin/ModpackUpdater/README.md

 ### Download Mod
 When player click the "Update Mods" button, the client will update mods according the mod list rules showed above.
 Deletion are performed before downloading.
-When downloading each mod, the client will send request to `http://example.com:14238/mods/downloads/{MD5}` where `{MD5}` is the MD5 value of the mod jar file.
+When downloading each mod, the client will send request to `http://example.com:14238/mods/downloads/{hashName}/{hashValue}` where `{hashName}` is the hash algorithm name to search the mod file (supports MD5, SHA-256, SHA-512; SHA-512 is default)
+and `{hashValue}` is the hash value of the mod jar file in the corresponding hash algorithm.
-*Note: `{MD5}` can be the file name of the mod jar file, and the server will respond correctly.
+*Note: `/mods/downloads/{hashName}/{hashValue}` can be replaced by `/mods/downloads/{fileName}`, and the server will respond correctly.
-But this is not recommended because it is designed to provide support to older versions before 1.2.000.*
+But this is not recommended because it is deprecated and designed to provide support to older versions before 1.2.000.*
 If there's no redirection set for this mod, the server will respond `200 OK` and send the mod jar file, as below:
 ````
 HTTP/1.1 200 OK